Are Centauros exotic signals of the QGP?: Centauro explanations

 where $\rho_{\overline s}$ is $s$--antiquark density and depends on the temperature by the relation \cite{Biro}:

 For T=130 MeV which is the temperature for cosmic-ray Centauros, $\rho_{\overline{s}} \simeq 0.14$ fm$^{-3}$.
 Taking a volume of the Centauro fireball V $\sim$ O(100 fm$^{3}$) the number of created $s\overline{s}$ pairs (and thus emitted kaons) will be $\sim$ 14.
 After the pre--equilibrium emission of kaons, a strange quark matter metastable object with a small Z/A ratio is formed.
-It is a mixture of $u, d$ and $s$ quarks and experimentally it can be identified by its Z/A ratio less than that of the ordinary nuclear matter.
 The change of Z/A ratio, because of kaon emission can be calculated from the formula

 where the net change of the charge